omerlatif123/Envirocabs-milestone-project1/README.md

 5)	I want to learn about the safety procedures the company has in place during the pandemic.

      Considering the on-going pandemic, customers want to be reassured that practices are in places to keep them protected.
-The Safety page will highlight with icon and information that the vehicles are regularly cleaned, drivers will wear a face mask along with customers, hand sanitiser is available to use, and safety screens are in every vehicle.
+The Safety page will highlight with icons and information vehicles are regularly cleaned, drivers will wear a face mask along with customers, hand sanitiser is available to use, and safety screens are in every vehicle.
 The company’s commitment to customer safety will be highlighted by promoting they have acquired an accreditation in hygiene.

 6)	We want visitors to the site, to book on our website directly or download our app to book a cab.

     The Website Homepage will have a button on the hero image that when selected will take the visitor to the contact us page.

     Furthermore, on every page the website footer has the option to book directly through the website with a make a booking button or to select the apple or android icons that will allow the customer to download our app.

 7)	We want visitors to be aware our fleet of vehicles are 100% electric and there 0% emissions, want to target customers who want to reduce their carbon footprint and those wanting to be greener.

     On the Homepage the visitor to the site will be given some information about Envirocabs.
 The visitor will be provided with information that the vehicles are electric and produce no emissions.
-Other headers such as Service will provide type of cabs we offer (standard 5-seater car, executive car, and 7-seater car), and other services such as removals (van) we offer but emphasising our fleet of vehicles are 100% electric and produce 0% emissions.
+Other headers such as Service will provide the type of cabs we offer (standard 5-seater car, executive car, and 7-seater car), and other services such as removals (van) but emphasising our fleet of vehicles are 100% electric and produce 0% emissions.

 8)	We want visitors to be presented with information that we are a green alternative to other companies.